-What is Digital Adoption?
-Digital adoption is, in the simplest terms, achieving a state in which your employees and/or your customers are using a provided software, tool, or any other… was a trending topic in 2020, but coronavirus made it even more trending.
+Digital adoption was a trending topic in 2020, but coronavirus made it even more trending.
 After the pandemic, every business started to implement digital adoption.
-If you are trying to embrace digital adoption, you should begin with improving your What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. process.
+If you are trying to embrace digital adoption, you should begin with improving your user onboarding process.

 Onboarding your users should not be a hassle; it should just take a couple of minutes to create onboarding flows for your users.
 You can design a superb onboarding experience for your users by using tools like Chameleon, but the downside is that the tool is difficult to grasp.

 Thats why I am going to offer Chameleon alternatives to you in this article.

 Let’s begin by reviewing Chameleon.